lime (the English lime is also used in Italian)

 - 1/4 cup of finely chopped parsley (prezzemolo)

 Take the pan out of the oven, add the prepared mixture, stir, then distribute two tablespoons of finely chopped toasted pecans over it.
 Return the pan to the oven and bake until the cauliflower is ready to your liking, another 12 minutes or so.
-Add salt and freshly-ground pepper, to taste, stir and serve immediately.
+Add salt, to taste, stir and serve immediately.

 This is my contribution to the event Fresh Produce of the Month: Citrus Fruit (other than lemons and oranges) created by my friend Marta, An Italian in the US, and hosted this month by yours truly.